Love Me Do: Recordings and releases

 First issues of the single, released on Parlophone in the UK on 5 October 1962, featured the Ringo Starr version, prompting Mark Lewisohn to later write: "Clearly, the 11 September version was not regarded as having been a significant improvement after all".

 The Andy White version of the track was included on The Beatles' debut UK album, Please Please Me, The Beatles' Hits EP, and subsequent album releases on which "Love Me Do" was included (except as noted below), as well as on the first US single release in April 1964.
-For the 1976 single re-issue and the 1982 "20th Anniversary" re-issue, the Andy White version was again used.
-The Ringo Starr version was included on the albums Rarities (US version), Past Masters, and Mono Masters.
+For the 1976 single re-issue and the 1982 "20th Anniversary" re-issue, as well as various compilation albums including the original release of 1962–1966 and 1, the Andy White version was again used.
+The Ringo Starr version was included on the albums Rarities (US version), Past Masters and Mono Masters.
 It was also included on Record 1 of The Beatles Box.
 The CD single issued on 2 October 1992 contains both versions.
 The Pete Best version remained unreleased until 1995, when it was included on the Anthology 1 album.

 Capitol Records Canada pressed 170 singles which were released on 4 February 1963 with catalogue number 72076.
-This pressing was dubbed from the original UK single and featured Ringo Starr on drums.
+This pressing was dubbed from the original UK single and featured Starr on drums.

-"Love Me Do", featuring Starr drumming, was also recorded eight times at the BBC and played on the BBC radio programmes Here We Go, Talent Spot, Saturday Club, Side By Side, Pop Go The Beatles and Easy Beat between October 1962 and October 1963.
-The version of "Love Me Do" recorded on 10 July 1963 at the BBC and broadcast on the 23 July 1963 Pop Go the Beatles programme can be heard on The Beatles' album Live at the BBC.
-The Beatles also performed the song live on the 20 February 1963 Parade of the Pops BBC radio broadcast.
+"Love Me Do", featuring Starr drumming, was also recorded eight times at the BBC and played on the BBC Radio programmes Here We Go, Talent Spot, Saturday Club, Side by Side, Pop Go the Beatles and Easy Beat between October 1962 and October 1963.
+The version of "Love Me Do" recorded on 10 July 1963 at the BBC and broadcast on the 23 July 1963 Pop Go the Beatles programme can be heard on the group's Live at the BBC compilation.
+The Beatles also performed the song live on the 20 February 1963 Parade of the Pops BBC Radio broadcast.